Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Prompting

-\begin{promptbox}[float, floatplacement=t, enhanced jigsaw,breakable,pad at break*=1mm, colback=blue!5!white,colframe=fsnlcolor,]{First-Order Logic Verification Prompt} Your task is to say whether two First-Order Logic formulae are equivalent.
+\begin{promptbox}[float, floatplacement=t, enhanced jigsaw,breakable,pad at break*=1mm, colback=blue!5!white,colframe=fsnlcolor,label={prompt:fol_llm_verify}]{First-Order Logic Verification Prompt} Your task is to say whether two First-Order Logic formulae are equivalent.
 The first formula will appear right after [FORMULA 1] and the second after [FORMULA 2].
 Give an explanation followed by a yes or no answer.
 The answer must show up at the end with the format "[Answer]" followed by either a yes or no. [Formula 1] $\exists x1.\neg pred5(p7)$ [Formula 2] $\exists p7.\neg pred5(p7)$ \end{promptbox}